cmaeder/rcl2000/README.md

 intersection).
 The application of unary functions can be written *with* (as in the original [paper][1]) or *without parentheses*:
 "`AO(OE(CR))`" versus "`AO OE CR`".
-(This is only similar to Haskell as this juxtaposition in RCL is right-associative.)
+(This is only similar to Haskell as RCL is a first-order language and juxtaposition is made right-associative.)

 As in the [paper][1] the functions `user` and `roles` are overloaded and functions `roles` and `permissions` have "`*`" variants that